Dooders/Dooders/docs/Energy.md

 ### Agent Energy:
 energy that serves as an intermediary level where it consumes Basic Energy, but also can be consumed.
 This will give it predator-prey relationship with the Dooder agent.

+Will be able to observe the evolution of this agent as well.
+How it adapts to the Dooder dynamic.
+I will also need to give this the ability to continue long into the simulation

 ### Stored Energy:
 Energy that is locally bound in the environment that can be large but not infinite.